 More harsh facts – long distance relationships leave long periods of time for couples to spend apart.
 As a result, some partners have difficulties dealing with missing each other and the feelings of loneliness that go with it.

 Being alone for most of your relationship increases the need for security and reinsurance from your loved one.
 Focus on enjoying the wonderful moments together and the joy you’ll feel the next time.

 7. Lack Of Commitment

-Sometimes, couples assume low expectations that the relationship will work out, even if it’s subconscious, so they’re more reluctant to invest time, effort and feelings into their relationship.
+Sometimes, couples assume low expectations that the relationship will work out, even if it’s subconsciously, so they’re more reluctant to invest time, effort, and feelings into their relationship.

 8. Difficult To Maintain Contact

 The distance can create distinct issues for couples.
 Setting up regular online meetings and video calls while balancing busy schedules could become overwhelming from time to time.

 Having to juggle different time zones can make this even more of a challenge.
 In the end, all this time management adds to the usual stress of a relationship.

 The most important relationship focus is the one you have with yourself.
 Keep doing what you love, and make time for your friendships.

 It’s not beneficial to be too obsessed with one person in your life.
 Plus, it gives you things to talk about when you come together.
 After all, those things are most likely what attracted them to you in the first place.